Kit Lender Update | Shark Tank Season 11

 He eventually moved to New York City, but would bring friends back to his family’s home in Vermont for skiing.
 However, his friends didn’t have ski gear, and it was expensive to buy.

-For this reason, he and his family let his friends borrow gear, and this is when he thought that gear rental would make a great business.
+To keep them from having to buy their own equipment for a one-time trip, his family let his friends borrow gear and this is when he thought that gear rental would make a great business.

-You basically go on the Kit Lender website, and put together a kit of gear.
-Then, the company ships it in a garment bag, to your home, or hotel, and you return them by mail, with prepaid postage.
+As Forrest shared with the sharks, a customer goes on the Kit Lender website and puts together a kit of gear.
+Then, the company ships it in a garment bag to your home or hotel, and you return it by mail with prepaid postage.

 Kit Lender made $755,000 in the year prior to filming, netting $106,000 of that.
-The inventory is going to be a huge problem.
-Forrest notes that they have about $550,000 in wholesale inventory, and they need to rebuy gear every three seasons.
+The inventory is going to be a huge problem and Forrest notes that they have about $550,000 in wholesale inventory, and they need to rebuy gear every three seasons.

 Lori Greiner is the first to drop out, stating that she doesn’t ski and doesn’t like the inventory nightmare that Kit Lender will come up against.